HK democracy supporters snap up Apple Daily copies amid anger at police raid

 “I don’t mean to do anything with the newspaper in my hand.
 It’s just for my conscience,” he said.

-It was the second time police had raided the newsroom after the arrest last year of media tycoon Jimmy Lai, a pro-democracy activist and staunch Beijing critic, who owns Next Digital (0282.HK), which publishes Apple Daily.
+It was the second time police had raided the newsroom after the arrest last year of media tycoon Jimmy Lai, a pro-democracy activist and staunch Beijing critic, who owns Next Digital, which publishes Apple Daily.

 The newspaper printed a similar number after Lai’s arrest in August 2020.